Avon and Wiltshire Mental Health Partnership NHS Trust: History

 Avon and Wiltshire Mental Health Partnership NHS Trust was established as the Bath Mental Health Care NHS Trust, on 1 November 1991.
 Its name was changed on 1 April 1999 to the Avon and Western Wiltshire Mental Health Trust.
 The Trust's name was again changed, on 1 April 2001, to Avon and Wiltshire Mental Health Partnership NHS Trust, following the merger of Avon and Western Wiltshire Mental Health Trust with services in Swindon and South Wiltshire.

+In 2005, after an announced Healthcare Commission inspection, AWP's Barrow Hospital ranked bottom in the commission's table of hospital cleanliness.
+The hospital, which was due to close the following year, closed three wards and reorganised housekeeping services.

 In 2008, the Care Quality Commission (CQC) rated mental health services run by the trust as weak overall, along with ten other mental health trusts nationally.
 A 2012 CQC routine review found that the trust failed in four out of five inspection areas, and had insufficient experienced staff to meet needs.
 In 2013, the CQC identified the trust as one of eight mental health trusts with units that had dangerous staffing levels.
 In 2014, following an inspection, the CQC issued four warning notices to the trust requiring urgent action.

 Following a 2012 NHS South of England review of the trust that concluded that "there is an urgent need to change the culture and leadership from one of central control to one in which all staff are positively engaged and involved in determining and delivering safe, high quality care", the trust appointed a new chairman and chief executive.

 The trust was ordered to make urgent improvements to the safety of some of its services by the CQC in September 2014, after they found widespread inadequate staffing at inpatient units and a failure to investigate and learn from patient safety incidents.

 Hayley Richards is retiring as chief executive in May 2019, and will be replaced by Dominic Hardisty, previously Chief Operating Officer and Deputy Chief Executive at Oxford Health NHS Foundation Trust.
 Prior to the arrival of Hardisty, Simon Truelove, the trust's Director of Finance, will act as the interim CEO.